Welcome back to Nursery! This half term, our topic is 'Swirling, Whirling to the Ground'.

-Much of our communication regarding your child's learning will take place via Tapestry.
+Much of our communication regarding your child's learning will continue to take place via Tapestry.
 This is an online 'learning journal' which can be accessed by both parents and staff.
-Following the introductory workshop in September, more details can be found on the website:

 Every Friday morning Nursery will visit the school library.
 We will send your child's chosen library book in their school bag.
 Please share these books with your child and encourage them to use the pictures to tell you a story.